Free Maryland VIN Check & Lookup

 How Many Digits Are in a VIN?

-• Every VIN contains exactly 17 characters combining numbers and letters.
+• Every VIN contains exactly 17 characters made up of letters and numbers.

-• The first three digits represent the World Manufacturer Identifier (WMI).
+• The first three characters represent the World Manufacturer Identifier (WMI).

-• Characters 4-8 describe vehicle attributes like model and body style.
+• Characters 4 through 8 describe vehicle attributes such as model, engine, and body style.

 • The 9th character is a security check digit.